sei-avershave/overview-install/docs/index.md

 ## Docker Images

+!!! note

-> Quick Note: These images mean that there isn't a Helm repository being used to deploy these applications but are currently being used by us.
+    These images mean that there isn't a Helm repository being used to deploy these applications but are currently being used by us.
 To create a deployment, please view the Kubernetes deployment documentation.

 We primarily use these images in setting up a email server.
 The above Helm charts will pull the correct Docker images.
 This is completely optional but is what we use during certain exercises.